Contents

 • Automatically disable or remove the app in severe cases

 This applies regardless of how the app was installed - including apps pushed by the EMM or sideloaded as part of an enterprise workflow.
-On managed devices, this can disrupt critical business applications if Play Protect flags them incorrectly.
+On managed devices, this can be particularly disruptive for:

 What can administrators do?